 Olympia, one of the world's biggest fund administrators, was acquired in 2007 by CACEIS Investor Services, part of France's Credit Agricole Group.

-The document provided by the ex-PaineWebber source shows Olympus investments totalling 84.2 billion yen at end-March 1995, including 10 billion yen in three funds which the source says were all Olympia Capital funds.
+The document provided by the ex-PaineWebber source shows Olympus investments totaling 84.2 billion yen ($1.1 billion) at end-March 1995, including 10 billion yen in three funds which the source says were all Olympia Capital funds.

 They are listed as Phoenix Global Strategy Fund, Winsted Capital Corporation and Zenith Capital Appreciation Fund.